rongplus/cppblog/README.md

 Contributions are welcome!

-Please read [How to contribute](CONTRIBUTING.md) which will guide you through the entire workflow of how to build the source code, how to run the tests, and how to contribute changes to the gRPC codebase.
-The "How to contribute" document also contains info on how the contribution process works and contains best practices for creating contributions.
+Please read [How to contribute](CONTRIBUTING.md) which will guide you through the entire workflow of how to build the source code, how to run the tests, The "How to contribute" document also contains info on how the contribution process works and contains best practices for creating contributions.

 # Troubleshooting